Earthworm Jim HD: Development

 Gameloft signed an agreement in 2009 with Interplay Entertainment to have the rights to develop, publish, and distribute games related to the Earthworm Jim series.
-This agreement lead to a port of the game, without new content, for the Nintendo Wii's WiiWare, and the high definition remake for Xbox 360 and PlayStation 3.
+This agreement lead to a port of the game, without new content, for the Nintendo Wii's WiiWare, and the high definition remake for PlayStation 3 and Xbox 360.
 The game does not use the original game's code, but rather, the remake was entirely recreated.
 None of the game's new content was approved by Doug TenNapel, original Earthworm Jim creator, nor was any of the original game's staff involved.
 In addition to the game's updated high definition graphics, the game's soundtrack was remastered and Jim's voice acting was re-recorded.
 As such, TenNapel no longer voices Jim as he did in the original.
 A short, comic book-style introduction was added to the game's introduction as well, which originally hailed from the game's strategy guide.

 Reception

-Reception for the game has been mixed, with critics generally feeling that while some parts had not aged well, the game was still enjoyable due to nostalgia and inclusion of new content, mainly the multiplayer mode.
+Earthworm Jim HD received "mixed or average" reviews according to review aggregator Metacritic, with critics generally feeling that while some parts had not aged well, the game was still enjoyable due to nostalgia and inclusion of new content, mainly the multiplayer mode.
 IGN did not feel the game had entirely aged well, stating "while this is technically a solid remake, the design choices of the original Earthworm Jim continue to hurt the experience, especially for gamers accustomed to the conveniences of modern platformers (jumping and shooting simultaneously...)"
 They did praise the new multiplayer mode for "running well".
 1UP.com similarly complained that the original's gameplay mechanics had not aged well, but strongly praised the newly added multiplayer mode, comparing it favorably to LittleBigPlanet.
 GameSpot concluded that "...it's impressive that Earthworm Jim HD is still crazy after all these years, the game would be a lot more playable today with some concessions to modernity...Purists who fondly remember playing the original game on the Genesis might just love this trip back in time; everybody else will wonder what the fuss was about."

 Official Xbox Magazine (UK) was especially positive regarding the game, stating that it was "...a brilliant example of how games should be remade and remixed on XBLA".
 Play, the UK magazine, was similarly positive, referring to it as "A highly impressive update".